amjabb/Python-Tools/README.md

 Python script to watch downloads folder, as soon as a new file is added that file is added to the correct folder and removed from the downloads folder. v1 File paths are hardcoded to my computer, doesn't work for folders

+TODO:
+Terminal should be hidden until user input is needed.
+Script should run at startup.
+File paths should be set by user.
+Additional support for folders.

 Dependencies: Python, Watchdog(pip install watchdog)